vicenteg/mapr-ansible-roles/README.md

 --extra-vars "mapr_version=v4.0.1"
 ```

-You could also copy `playbooks/roles/mapr-aws-bootstrap/defaults/main.yml` to `playbooks/roles/mapr-aws-bootstrap/vars/main.yml`.
-Variables set in `vars/main.yml` override variable set in `defaults/main.yml`.
-But I think using the top level role variables or overriding them on the ansible-playbook command line is easier.
+You could edit role variables to override the "default" choices there, or you could use `--extra-vars`.
+Using `--extra-vars` is probably easier to maintain if you're doing multiple installs from the same tree.

 For mapr-metrics, review [its README file](https://github.com/vicenteg/mapr-ansible-roles/blob/master/playbooks/roles/mapr-metrics/README.md).